Barbara Broccoli

 Early Life and Background

-Barbara Dana Broccoli was born on June 18, 1960, in Los Angeles, California, the daughter of James Bond producer Albert R. “Cubby” Broccoli and actress Dana Natol.
-She was raised in London and attended school in Kensington before returning to the United States for university study.
+Barbara Dana Broccoli was born on June 18, 1960, in Los Angeles, California.
+She is the daughter of the legendary James Bond producer Albert R. “Cubby” Broccoli and actress Dana Wilson Broccoli, who was born Dana Natol.
+Growing up in a family with deep roots in Hollywood filmmaking, she was exposed to film production from a very young age.

 Barbara Broccoli Career